TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 > [Note]
 Backup storage charges can be as much as the size of a binary log required for the read replica creation process.

-To create a read replica from the web console,
+To create a read replica from the console,

 ![db-instance-replica-create-en](https://static.toastoven.net/prod_rds/24.03.12/mariadb/db-instance-replica-create-en.png)